shpml/fundamentals/07_chapter/12_assessment.md

 ##### Below are the steps to complete the assignment:

+1) Open you sublime and create a new file called main.js

-1) Create four variables that simulate the cards in your game.
+2) Create four variables that simulate the cards in your game.

 - they should be `String` types
 - two should have a value of `"queen"` and the other two should be `"king"`